 If you're interested in trying it out then join in, or if you'd like to find out more about it, there's a lot of information on the internet about it (though I would recommend the parkourgenerations website, www.parkourgenerations.com).

-I started training about two years ago, with basically no sporting experience or general fitness.
-After some initial skepticism I was hooked.
+I started training in 2014, with basically no sporting experience or general fitness.
 Parkour is uniquely challenging and fun, the scope is practically limitless, and Oxford Parkour is an incredibly welcoming community.
-I started leading our Wednesday structured session a few months ago, which has been a lot of fun.
-I have been hugely impressed by the imagination, engagement and passion of everyone involved.
+I've been leading sessions since 2015 and my face has ended up on a few too many promotional videos since then (sorry everyone).
+I have been hugely impressed by the imagination, engagement and passion of everyone involved in the Oxford Parkour Community.

 Although I was first introduced to parkour in 2010, it was only when I joined Oxford Parkour in November 2014 that I really discovered my love for this sport and started to properly train.
 What I love about parkour is that it frees you from any of the worries and doubts related to everyday life.
 Out there, it's you and you alone believing in yourself and what you can achieve, guided through the expertise and fun suggestions of your fellow traceurs.
 Oxford Parkour has taught me much and made me realise that I could apply parkour movements and mentality to so many other aspects of my life.